core-wg/oscore/draft-ietf-core-object-security.md

 Since the encrypting endpoint steps the Partial IV for each use, the nonces used in case A are all unique as long as the number of encrypted messages is kept within the required range ({{max-seq}}).

-B. For responses without Partial IV (subset of cases with single response to a request):
+B. For responses without Partial IV (e.g. single response to a request):

 * ID_PIV = Sender ID of the endpoint generating the request
 * PIV = Partial IV of the request